sphars/spencerharston.com/src/now.md

 ## Reading

-Finished #4 of the Stormlight Archive, so going to start #5 in the new year.
-For now, something lighter - _When the Moon Hits Your Eye_ by John Scalzi.
+Between books right now, will resume in the new year.
+Probably going to start _Dungeon Crawler Carl_, based on the seemingly high praise for it.

+I also strangely want to read _Moby Dick_, for some reason...

 _See also my [/books page](/books/) for all my reading activity._